QuanEstimation/group/src/member/faculty.md

 -   **Referee services**

-    I have reviewed many manuscripts for more than 50 journals.
+    I have reviewed over 200 manuscripts for more than 50 journals.
 More details can be found in [Web of Science](https://webofscience.clarivate.cn/wos/author/record/H-2632-2012)